-Slowing down often has the unintended benefit of making us more reflective.
-During this time of slowness I’ve been reflecting on life, family, travel, business, career, and more.
-Reflection almost always leads me to reading which inevitably leads me to more writing.
+During this time of the year, I tend to reflect on life, family, travel, business, career, and more.
+Reflection almost always leads me to read which inevitably leads me to more writing.

-- By the way, we love books here at the CBoardingGroup and have written a piece entitled 47 Great Travel Books.
-If you are looking for more stuff to read, give it a peak.
+• By the way, we love books here at the CBoardingGroup and have written a piece entitled 47 Great Travel Books.
+If you are looking for more stuff to read, give it a peek.

 Are any of the books listed below on your personal list?
 What books have shaped your life?
 Drop a comment at the end to let me know!